MichaelSolati/geofirestore-js/README.md

 ### `limit()`

-The `limit` filtering method is exposed through GeoFirestore, however as geoqueries require an aggregation of queries, the library applies a paritial limit on the server, but primarily runs its limit on the client.
+The `limit` filtering method is exposed through GeoFirestore, however there are some unique considerations when using it.
+Limits on geoqueries are applied based on the distance from the center.
+Geoqueries require an aggregation of queries.
+When performing a geoquery the library applies the limit on the client.
 This may mean you are loading to the client more documents then you intended.
 Use with this performance limitation in mind.

 ## Contributing